Oliviier-dev/Javascriptprojects/README.md

 # Javascriptprojects
-I will be ding simple javascript projects in this repository on a daily basis
+I will be doing simple javascript projects in this repository on a daily basis